-Ever wonder when observing conveyor operation if you know about all that your seeing?
+Ever wonder when observing conveyor operation if you know about all that you're seeing?
 Track, Train and Troubleshoot will expand your vision.
 Attendees will participate in an interactive classroom session detailing industry standards on belt conveyor operation.
 Empowered with this knowledge, the class will engage in real world observation at a host aggregate facility and record observations which otherwise may go unnoticed.
 The end result is knowledge focused on solutions geared to maximize belt life.
 Whether you are new or seasoned in the industry, NIBA facilitators, with over 75 years of combined experience, will interact with participants to assure understanding of the topics covered.

 Instructors are Mike Cremeens, Shaw Almex Industries; Dell Gutknecht, Reichel-Korfmann Co Inc; and Dick McConnell, Flexco.
 Click here for full bios.

 To further educate and add value to those who are in the business of providing solutions to conveyor operational problems.

 Outside sales professionals, service technicians, belt maintenance providers, and other personnel concerned with improving conveyor belt performance.

 Please contact the hotel directly to book your room.
 Let them know you are with NIBA to receive the reduced rate.
 The room block will be held until September 26, 2017.

 Richmond, VA 23231

 Room rate: $99/night*, plus taxes and fees